 Teaching resource library

-Topical Talk gives you free teaching resources for weekly classroom discussions about current affairs.
+Topical Talk gives you free non-partisan teaching resources for weekly classroom discussions about current affairs.
 Our trustworthy, ready-to-use lessons are made by expert teachers in collaboration with world-leading journalists and fact-checkers from The Economist newspaper.

 -